Family Educational Rights and Privacy Act: Access to public records

 The citing of FERPA to conceal public records that are not "educational" in nature has been widely criticized, including criticism by the Act's primary Senate sponsor.
 For example, in the Owasso Independent School District v.
 Falvo case, an important part of the debate was determining the relationship between peer-grading and "education records" as defined in FERPA.
 The plaintiffs argued "that allowing students to score each other's tests [...] as the teachers explain the correct answers to the entire class [...] embarrassed [...] children", but they lost in a summary judgment by the district court.
 The Court of Appeals, ruled that students placing grades on the work of other students made such work into an "education record."
 Thus, peer-grading was determined as a violation of FERPA privacy policies because students had access to other students' academic performance without full consent.
 However, on appeal to the Supreme Court, it was unanimously ruled that peer-grading was not a violation of FERPA.
 This is because a grade written on a student's work does not become an "education record" until the teacher writes the final grade into a grade book.

 Student medical records

-Legal experts have debated the issue of whether student medical records (e.g. records of therapy sessions with a therapist at an on-campus counseling center) might be released to the school administration under certain triggering events, such as when a student sued his college or university.
+Legal experts have debated the issue of whether student medical records (e.g. records of therapy sessions with a therapist at an on-campus counseling center) might be released to the school administration under certain triggering events, such as when a student sues his or her college or university.

 Usually, student medical treatment records will remain under the protection of FERPA, not the Health Insurance Portability and Accountability Act (HIPAA).
 This is due to the "FERPA Exception" written within HIPAA.